Research

 Aerosol-Radiation Interactions

 Atmospheric aerosol can directly scatter and absorb the radiation from the sun and the Earth's surface.
 Whether the scattering and absorption of radiation by a particular aerosol type warm or cool the climate depends on the environmental conditions and the aerosol properties.
-These aerosol properties include, in part, its abundance in the atmosphere, the distribution of its size and shape, and mineralogical composition.
+These aerosol properties include, in part, its abundance in the atmosphere, the distribution of its size and shape, and chemical composition.

 Aerosol-Cloud Interactions